 I started this page in September 2011, as soon as the news broke that FFX / X2 were going to be remastered.
 Over the years, I posted rumors, PR screencaps and information as it became available.

 Final Fantasy video games shamelessly scour mythology and real-world places, especially ancient ones, to populate their fictional worlds.
 Let's see where these names came from...

 Don't get fooled!
 There's fake toys and counterfeits sold on eBay and even Amazon all the time.
 Watch for these obvious signs of fake Final Fantasy Trading Arts figures.

-Are you playing the Final Fantasy X remaster, and you really don't want to have to level up all your dresspheres ALL OVER AGAIN?
+Playing the Final Fantasy X remaster and don't want to have to level up all your dresspheres all over again?
 Here's the easiest way to grind for AP and EXP.

 Final Fantasy X was one of the first games with voice acting, and it showed.
 But I still love a lot of the voices, dubbed and original.
 Here's what I've dug up about them.

-Ugh, the ending of FFXIII involves a hard boss battle AND a crazy sureal cracktastic FMV.
+Ugh, the ending of "FFXIII" involves a hard boss battle and a crazy, surreal, cracktastic FMV.
 What... happened...there?